aabccd021/tiny-cookie-session/README.md

 ## Security Limitations

-While this library provides cookie theft detection, be aware of these limitations:
+While this library provides session forking detection, be aware of these limitations:

 1. An attacker can use a stolen cookie until the user accesses the system again.
 2. If the user never logs back in, the attacker's session may remain active.
-3. Constant cookie theft (e.g., via persistent background malware) can't be prevented by any cookie-based mechanism, including this library and DBSC.
+3. Constant session forking (e.g., via persistent background malware) can't be prevented by any cookie-based mechanism, including this library and DBSC.

+## Comparison of Cookie-Based Session Management Approaches

+### Long-lived session ID

+- The server generates a long-lived session ID and stores it in a cookie.
+- If the cookie is stolen, an attacker can use it until the session expires or the user logs out manually.
+- Both the attacker and the user can use the same session simultaneously.
+- The server cannot distinguish between requests made by the attacker and those made by the user.

+### Simple token rotation

+- Each session is associated with a short-lived token that is rotated periodically.
+- Only the latest token is stored in the database.
+- If the token is stolen and the attacker manages to rotate the token before the user does, they take over the session and can continue using it indefinitely.
+- The user may experience a mysterious logout.
+- The user can use a "log out other devices" feature to manually inspect the list of devices and log out any suspicious ones.

+### tiny-cookie-session

+- Each session is associated with a short-lived token that is rotated periodically.
+- All previous tokens (belonging to active sessions) are stored in the database.
+- If the token is stolen, the attacker can use the session until the next time the user uses the session.
+- When the user uses the session, both the attacker and the user will be logged out.

+### Device Bound Session Credentials (DBSC)

+- Each session is associated with a short-lived token that can only be rotated by the user.
+- Only the latest token is stored in the database.
+- If the token is stolen, the attacker can use it until the next rotation.
+- The user notices nothing and can continue using the system as usual.

 ## LICENCE